On the Power of Manifold Samples in Exploring Configuration Spaces and the Dimensionality of Narrow Passages: The Case of Two Rigid Polygonal Robots

 \subsection{Experimental Results}

-\subsecspaceb We demonstrate the performance of our planner using three different scenarios.
+\subsecspaceb We demonstrate the performance of our planner using three different scenarios in six-dimensional \CSs.
 All scenarios consist of a workspace, obstacles, two robots and one query (source and target configurations).
-All reported tests were measured on a Dell 1440 with one 2.4GHz P8600 Intel Core 2 Duo CPU processor and 3GB of memory running with a Windows 7 32-bit OS.
-Preprocessing times presented are times that yielded at least 80\% (minimum of 5 runs) success rate in solving queries.
-The algorithm is implemented in \CC based on \cgal~\cite{cgal}, which is used for the geometric primitives, and the \boost graph library~\cite{boost-bgl-2001}, which is used to represent the connectivity graph \calG.
+Fig.~\ref{fig:scenarios} illustrates the scenarios where the obstacles are drawn in blue and the source and target configurations are drawn in green and red, respectively.
+All reported tests were measured on a Lenovo T420 with a 2.8GHz Intel Core i7-2640M CPU processor and 8GB of memory running with a Windows 7 64-bit OS.
+Preprocessing times are the average of 12 runs excluding the minimal and maximal values.
+The algorithm is implemented in \CC based on \cgal~\cite{cgal} and the \boost Graph Library~\cite{boost-bgl-2001}, which are used for the geometric primitives, and the connectivity graph~\calG, respectively.